-- The break load values were measured on samples of new product and laboratory conditions.
+- The break load values were measured on samples of new products and laboratory conditions.
 The use of the rope and weathering cause a drop of break load.

-- Weight is measured accordingly to EN 919:1995.
+- Weight is measured according to EN 919:1995.
 A change in the weather conditions (e.g. moisture/drought) may cause weight differences.

 - No responsibility is taken for the correctness of this information.

-- Neither Gleistein nor its suppliers will in any circumstances be liable for any damage arising out of the improper use of the product.
-Any use of the product violating at any time the following prescriptions will be considered improper and inappropriate.
+- Neither Gleistein nor its suppliers will under any circumstance be liable for any damage arising out of the improper use of the product.
+Any use of the product violating the following prescriptions at any time will be considered improper and inappropriate.

 - All suggested rope sizes are designed such that the load presents not more than 1/5 of the ropes break load.
 Bear in mind that shock loads can result in a severe loss of break load.